 - Resume or CV

 * Successful applicants for the M.S.
-Degree Program in Human Genetics will generally have a GPA of 3.0 or higher and competitive standardized test scores, but admission decisions will be based on the total package of GPA, GRE, or MCAT scores, research and other relevant experience, statement of purpose and personal statement.
+Degree Program in Human Genetics will generally have a GPA of 3.0 or higher, but admission decisions will be based on the total package of GPA, research and other relevant experience, statement of purpose and personal statement.

 Questions about the program or application process?
 See our FAQ section.